aphyr/tesser/README.markdown

      (t/tesser (partition 100 stars)))
 ```

-Tesser goes much deeper than this, but this is the essence: writing understandable, composable, efficient, parallel programs for reducing datasets.
+Tesser goes much deeper, but this is the essence: writing understandable,
+composable, parallel programs for exploring datasets.

 ## A Clojure Library for Concurrent & Commutative Folds